stefanbildl/quill2-smart-links/README.md

-# Quill 2.0 - Convert links automatically
+# Quill 2 Smart Links

+Autodetects links with format "http(s)://..." that were entered or pasted into Quill 2.0 and converts them into <a> elements.

 ## Installation